Applatix/playground-appstore/bugzilla/overview.md

 #### Configuration

-The configuration required from the user is the application name and domain name for the display url.
+Following is the default username and password. admin@bugzilla.org password